Skip to content

 Overview

 A source connector imports data from external systems into Danube topics.
-The connector polls or listens to the external system, transforms data into SourceRecords, and the runtime handles publishing to Danube with schema validation and delivery guarantees.
+The connector reads or receives external events, transforms them into SourceRecord or SourceEnvelope values, and the runtime handles publishing to Danube with schema-aware serialization, retries, health checks, and delivery guarantees.

 Examples: MQTT→Danube, PostgreSQL CDC→Danube, HTTP webhooks→Danube, Kafka→Danube